NY SMART I-Corridor Opportunity Exchange connects businesses to Upstate New York’s semiconductor ecosystem

 The Buffalo Niagara Partnership hosted the NY SMART I-Corridor Opportunity Exchange, bringing together manufacturers, business leaders, educators and economic development partners to explore how Upstate New York is becoming a national hub for semiconductor manufacturing and advanced technology.

 The event on Dec.
-8 highlighted transformative projects that are reshaping the region:
+8 at BNP @ the cobblestone highlighted transformative projects that are reshaping the region:

 - Micron Technology shared updates on its Clay mega fab, a once-in-a-generation investment creating thousands of jobs and generating significant supplier opportunities for regional businesses.